 A countryside charity with a group based in every county in the UK, they believe in countryside and green spaces that are accessible to all, rich in nature and playing a crucial role in responding to the climate emergency.

-Aims to establish a National Park that will promote, celebrate and protect our very special environment and heritage, work for and benefit our communities and economy, and help us all safeguard and pass on this fine heritage for the benefit of future generations and the nation.
+Aims to establish a National Park that will work in partnership for a sustainable, thriving future for Dorset’s communities, economy and environment, help address the climate and ecological emergencies, and help us all safeguard and pass on our very special environment and heritage for the benefit of future generations and the nation.

 Part of the global environmental movement with the stated aim of using nonviolent civil disobedience to compel government action to avoid tipping points in the climate system, biodiversity loss, and the risk of social and ecological collapse.